syncfusion-content/xamarin-docs/Xamarin/Pdf-Viewer/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

-N>This property is applicable for rectangle, circle, freetext, ink, handwritten, and custom stamp annotations.
-It accepts values in the range -20 to 20.
+N>This property only applies to bounds-based annotations, such as rectangle, circle, freetext, ink, handwritten, and custom stamp annotations.

 ## How to enable or disable the annotation selection?